A sequence is a generalized list, consisting of zero or more values.

 with two fields called the car and cdr fields (for historical

 reasons).
-Pairs are created by the procedure cons
+Pairs are created by the procedure cons.
+The

 Pairs are used primarily to represent lists.
 A list can be